 Starting Your Race

 You are now ready to race.
-It is very important to listen to the race announcer at all times when you arrive at the race site.
-There will be continual announcements relating to race start times, general rules and information and any last minute changes.
+It is very important to always listen to the race announcer when you arrive at the race site.
+There will be a pre-race briefing with information about race start times, general rules, and any last-minute changes.
 If you are racing in a Duathlon you will be instructed as to where to go to start your first run.
 Triathletes will be directed to the water for the swim.

 The Swim

-The swim start is usually broken down into several age groups staring at the same time.
-These are called waves.
-Generally our races will not have waves with more than 100 athletes starting at one time.
+To create a Safe, Fun, and Fair event, during registration for the Sprint, Olympic and Long Course Triathlon Events we ask for your Projected Finishing Time.
+We use these times to create our Start Waves – Fastest to Slowest.
+If your Projected Finishing Time was not requested for your event, we will assign bibs by Age – Youngest to Oldest.
+Generally, our races will not have waves with more than 70 athletes starting at one time.
 This is a very safe and comfortable number and should leave you lots of room when you start your swim.
 You should try and seed yourself according to your ability, i.e. if you are not the strongest swimmer you might start a little further in the back of the pack and might want to consider wearing a wetsuit.
-There will be swim buoys clearly marking the swim course.
-You will be advised on race day whether to keep the buoys to your right or left.
+There will be Yellow Buoys clearly marking the start and finish of the swim course.
+Orange Buoys are guides which can be passed on either side.
+You will be advised on race day whether to keep to the right or left of the Buoys.
+Green Buoys indicate turns, which you must pass on the outside.
 Every swim course will have lifeguards, paddle boards and/or boats.
-If you are unable to continue or are having difficulty and can’t get back to shore on your own then you should move away from the other swimmers, take off your swim cap and wave it in the air so that lifeguards can see you and come to your aid.
+If you are unable to continue and require a ride to shore, or are pulled for any reason by race officials, this is considered a DNF “Did Not Finish”.
+If you are in an emergency situation, move away from other swimmers, take off your swim cap and wave it in the air so that lifeguards can see you and come to your aid.
+Please remember to return your timing chip to one of the blue bins near the finish line.
 Once you have finished the swim you will enter the Transition Area and proceed out on to the bike course.

 There are various times when a swim may be shortened because the water temperature is too low and/or wetsuits become mandatory.
 There are also situations where a wetsuit will not be allowed because of high water temperature.
-Please review the 2015 ITU Competition Rules Book (page 21/22) that has all of the rules and conditions that will determine a ruling on race day.
+Please review the 2023 World Triathlon (ITU) Competition Rule Book (pg 37) for more conditions that will determine a ruling on race day.

 The Bike

 Once you have finished the swim you will run into the transition area and find your bike.
-(Remember those age group signs at the end of each bike rack.)
+(Remember your bib number range at the end of each bike rack.)
 Take off your wetsuit, get into your bike gear and make sure you do up the helmet strap before you un-rack your bike.
 Remember you are NOT ALLOWED to ride your bike in the transition area.
-All participants must walk or run their bike to the bike mounting and dismounting lines at the exit and entrance of the transition area.
+All participants must walk or run their bike to the bike mount and dismount lines at the exit and entrance of the transition area.

-All bike courses will be have distance markers and signs indicating turns.
-Cyclists should keep to the right at all times, except when passing.
+All bike courses have distance markers and signs indicating turns.
+Cyclists should follow the signs and always keep to the right, except when passing.
 (See Top 10 Violations below.)
-There will be volunteers to tell you of an upcoming corner or turn-around.
+There will be volunteers signaling for any an upcoming corners or turn-arounds.
 Please obey all volunteer instructions.
-There will be Police at all intersections where cyclists DO NOT have the right of way or it is necessary for safety reasons.
+There will be Police at all intersections where cyclists DO NOT have the right of way, or it is necessary for safety reasons.
 Bike course are “controlled” to traffic but not “closed” to traffic.
-A “controlled” course means may vehicles may be on the course during the race.
+A “controlled” course means vehicles may be on the course during the race.
 Police will stop vehicular traffic at all intersections to give cyclists the right of way.
 It is your responsibility to follow all traffic rules and be aware of any traffic that may be on the course.

 The Run